vectorete/business-network-topology/README.md

 <!-- IMPROVEMENTS -->
 ## 🔧 Possible Improvements <a id="possible-improvements"></a>

-In the current Packet Tracer project, VPN configuration and RADIUS server setup are not yet completed.
-Implementing a VPN will provide secure remote access and encrypted communication, while configuring the RADIUS server will enhance centralized authentication and access control within the internal network.
+In the current Packet Tracer project, the VPN configuration and the RADIUS server setup are not yet completed.
+The VPN will provide secure remote access through encrypted communication.
+While configuring the RADIUS server will bring centralised authentication and access control within the internal network.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>